embedly/embedly-docs/faq.rst

 See our `customers </customers>`_ page for more testimonials.

-We take care of every step of the embedding process: retrieving information about a URL, checking it against malware registries, extracting content, making additional API calls to providers that support them, parsing RSS feeds, and performing validation.
+We take care of every step of the process: retrieving information about a URL, checking it against malware registries, extracting content, making additional API calls to providers that support them, parsing RSS feeds, and performing validation.
 We save you time so that you can focus